vitirover/academic_robot/README.md

 In the academic package you have a Jetson nano included.
 A Linux OS as well as some examples to use the robot are already pre-installed.
 If you want more informations on how to install your own setup you can refer to : [Nvidia](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#intro)

 The password by default is "vitirover".
-Once you are logged in you can open Visual Studio Code and navigate to academic_robot/examples.
+Once you are logged in you can open Visual Studio Code (exactly : code-oss, the full open-source version) and navigate to academic_robot/examples.

 # How to use the Jetson nano remotely